warrant-dev/warrant/README.md

 - HTTP APIs for managing your authorization model, access rules, and other Warrant resources (roles, permissions, features, tenants, users, etc.) from an application, a CLI tool, etc.
 - Real-time, low latency API for performing access checks in your application(s) at runtime (e.g. `is [user:A] an [editor] of [tenant:X]?`)
 - Integrates with in-house and third-party authn/identity providers like Auth0 and Firebase
-- A queryable, global event log that tracks updates to your authorization model, access rules, and all other Warrant resources, making auditing and debugging simple
 - Officially supported [SDKs](#sdks) for most popular languages and frameworks
 - Support for a number of databases, including: MySQL, Postgres, and SQLite (in-memory or file)